bvds/andes/docs/guides/android_client_guide/README.md

 ## Requirements

-The Sencha Space Client supports Android version 2.3.3 or later.
+Sencha Space Client supports Android version 2.3.3 or later.

 Installing the user client requires 5 MB to download to the device, with the installed size requiring approximately 35 MB on the device.